guardrex/aspnetcore-iis-ps-publish/README.md

 In the Azure scenario, note that these ports have been mapped in the Azure portal for these VM's: e.g., 55000 -> 5986, 55001 -> 5986, 55002 -> 5986.
 Each server under a Cloud Service endpoint (mycloudservice.cloudapp.net) must have a single, dedicated endpoint setup this way in the Azure portal.

 Make sure that the path to the website folder in the script array is to the folder that holds the `wwwroot` folder on the server.
-Recall that binding a website to a .NET 5 app's phycial folder in IIS is different: In IIS, you bind the website directly to the `wwwroot` folder.
+Recall that binding a website to a ASP.NET Core app's phycial folder in IIS is different: In IIS, you bind the website directly to the `wwwroot` folder.
 The folder that the script needs is the folder **above** the `wwwroot` folder.

 ##### Example
 Say we have two Azure Cloud Services (myeastusservice.cloudapp.net and mywestusservice.cloudapp.net), each with two VM's.
 Each of the two VM's have had a dedicated port mapped to 5986 for SSL PowerShell.
 The web application has the same name on each VM, and the physical path is pointed to a data drive (F:) in the same location.
 This is how the array should be setup for this example: